Triantafullenia-Doumani/Educator-Batch-Compilation-and-Feedback-Platform/README.md

 # Educator Batch Compilation and Feedback Platform

 This is a desktop app made to help teachers check student programming assignments more easily.
-It runs each student’s compiler on test files, collects the results, and shows a summary of what worked and what didn’t.
+It runs each student’s compiler, processes the generated intermediate and assembly files, collects the results, and displays a summary of what worked and what didn’t.
 It can also check for plagiarism by comparing code between students.

-This project was created as part of a diploma thesis in the Department of Computer Science and Engineering at the University of Ioannina.

 ---